Store-Compare-Project/StoreCompare/README.md

 OR

-Assuming you have Java installed, you can just double click the .jar file and the program will open.
+Assuming you have Java installed, you can just run the StoreCompare.exe file and the program will open.

 ## Information
 For more information on concepts and technologies discussed and used in this program, please refer to the [Wiki](https://github.com/Store-Compare-Project/ITProSkills/wiki) and resources below.